Statements

 .

-The remaining part of the regular entry is the relative path from the source directory.
-For example, if we want to import (source-dir)/item/bar
+The remaining part of the item is the relative path from the source directory.
+For example, if we want to import (source-dir)/foo/bar

 after the alias of the module.